Grand Junction Fatigued Driving Accident Lawyers

 While driving to work in the morning, you look over to the car next to you and realize, in horror, that the driver has fallen asleep.
 Their car begins to drift towards you, and you blare on your horn.
 The sound wakes them up, but they don’t hit the brakes in time, and before you know it you become the victim of a fatigued driver.

 There is something bone-chilling about recognizing that a driver near you is acting in negligence.
 All drivers have a responsibility to keep those around them safe, but not everyone takes that responsibility seriously.
-That is why our Grand Junction fatigued driving accident attorneys at Peters & Nolan, LLC are dedicated to helping victims of fatigued drivers.
+That is why our Grand Junction fatigued driving accident attorneys at Peters & Nolan, LLC are dedicated to helping victims of drowsy drivers.
 When someone gets behind the wheel exhausted, they are making a decision to endanger everyone around them.
 Such negligence deserves consequences.
 If you have been injured by a fatigued driver, call our firm at (970) 243-4357.
 We are ready to help.

 There are countless organizations designed to combat drunk driving in America.
 After all, intoxicated drivers are incredibly dangerous, but what most people don’t realize is that driving while overly tired can be just as risky.
 Fatigued drivers share many of the same issues as drunk drivers but can be harder to detect.
 There is no breathalyzer for tiredness.
 This means tired drivers often fly under the radar and can cause catastrophic damage.
 Tired drivers may suffer from: